 In November 2012, the Siena/Francis House entered the next phase of our campus development efforts to better serve our community’s homeless men and women who show up in need of housing and assistance.
-This phase included the construction of two Permanent Supportive Housing facilities and a Community Services Facility.
+This phase included the construction of two Permanent Supportive Housing (PSH) facilities and a community Service Center.

-The Services Center is located immediately north of the apartments.
+The Service Center is located immediately north of the apartments.
 This facility contains a reception area, offices for our employees and for employees of our partnering agencies, classrooms, meeting rooms and nursing stations.
 Our case managers work closely with – and provide services to – the disabled, homeless persons who stay in the apartments, as well as to all of the homeless who come to us in need of services.
-The Services Center is a "one-stop service center" that helps the homeless to obtain employment, off-campus housing, healthcare, education, social services, veterans-specific services and other government assistance, and mental health services.
+The Service Center is a one-stop service center that helps the homeless to obtain employment, off-campus housing, healthcare, education, social services, veterans-specific services and other government assistance, and mental health services.